Creole language: Etymology

 The terms criollo and crioulo were originally qualifiers used throughout the Spanish and Portuguese colonies to distinguish the members of an ethnic group who were born and raised locally from those who immigrated as adults.
 They were most commonly applied to nationals of the colonial power, e.g. to distinguish españoles criollos (people born in the colonies from Spanish ancestors) from españoles peninsulares (those born in the Iberian Peninsula, i.e. Spain).
-However, in Brazil the term was also used to distinguish between negros crioulos (blacks born in Brazil from African slave ancestors) and negros africanos (born in Africa).
+However, in Brazil the term was also used to distinguish between negros crioulos (black people born in Brazil from enslaved African ancestors) and negros africanos (born in Africa).
 Over time, the term and its derivatives (Creole, Kréol, Kreyol, Kreyòl, Kriol, Krio, etc.) lost the generic meaning and became the proper name of many distinct ethnic groups that developed locally from immigrant communities.
 Originally, therefore, the term "creole language" meant the speech of any of those creole peoples.

 Geographic distribution

 As a consequence of colonial European trade patterns, most of the known European-based creole languages arose in coastal areas in the equatorial belt around the world, including the Americas, western Africa, Goa along the west of India, and along Southeast Asia up to Indonesia, Singapore, Macau, Hong Kong, the Philippines, Malaysia, Mauritius, Réunion, Seychelles and Oceania.

 Many of those creoles are now extinct, but others still survive in the Caribbean, the north and east coasts of South America (The Guyanas), western Africa, Australia (see Australian Kriol language), the Philippines (see Chavacano), island countries such as Mauritius and Seychelles and in the Indian Ocean.

 Atlantic Creole languages are based on European languages with elements from African and possibly Amerindian languages.
 Indian Ocean Creole languages are based on European languages with elements from Malagasy and possibly other Asian languages.
 There are, however, creoles like Nubi and Sango that are derived solely from non-European languages.